erick-rivas/reactjs-reference/docs/052-aws-eb-single-instance.md

 ## Pre-configuration

 -   Create and configure *src/settings.js* file
--   Create a `.ebextensions` folder in project root and copy inside
+-   Create a `.ebextensions` folder in the root directory of the project and copy inside
     -   `bin/config/aws-eb/nodecommand.config`
--   Copy `bin/config/aws-eb/.ebignore` in project root folder
+-   Copy `bin/config/aws-eb/.ebignore` in the root directory of the project
 -   Copy `bin/config/aws-eb/deploy.sh` in `/bin` folder

 ## SSL